Toronto Islands: History

 At the same time as Hanlan's Point was developing as a summer suburb of Toronto, developments were going on elsewhere on the Islands.
 Along the lakefront of Centre Island, large Victorian summer homes were built by Toronto's leading families looking for refuge from the summer heat and drawn by the prestigious Royal Canadian Yacht Club, which had moved to a location on the harbour side of RCYC Island in 1881.
 By contrast, the Ward's Island community began in the 1880s as a tent community.
 William E. Ward built the Ward's Hotel and a few houses and rented tents to visitors.

 The records of the School Board indicate that a one-room school existed on donated land near the Gibraltar Lighthouse in approximately 1888 but it was not necessarily open every day, particularly in winter.
 The school became permanent in 1896, though still with a single teacher.
 After it burned down a new school was built; there were 52 students in 1909 and 630 by 1954.
 As of 2018, the Island Public/Natural Science School operates classes for Junior Kindergarten to grade 6, a residential natural science program (which began in 1960) for visiting grade 5 and 6 students and a day care centre for children ages 2–5.

 In 1899, there was a colony of eight summer tenants on Ward's Island paying $10 rent for the season.
 By 1913, the number of tents pitched had increased to the point where the city felt it necessary to organize the community into streets, and the tents eventually evolved into a seasonal cottage community.

-In 1894, a land reclamation project by the Toronto Ferry Company created space for an amusement park at Hanlan's Point.
+In 1894, a land reclamation project by the Toronto Ferry Company created space to expand the Hanlan's Point Amusement Park at Hanlan's Point.
 In 1897, the Hanlan's Point Stadium was built alongside the amusement park for the Toronto Maple Leaf baseball team.
 The stadium was rebuilt several times over the years, and in 1914, Babe Ruth hit his first professional home run into the waters of Lake Ontario from this stadium.
 In the 1920s, the Maple Leaf team moved to a new stadium on the mainland.
+In 1926, the Toronto Transit Commission purchased the privately run ferry system along with the amusement park, most of the rides were shut down that year.

 From 1915 to 1916, a temporary wooden hangar was built at the beach by the Curtiss Flying School.
 This floatplane aerodrome was used for flight training for World War I.